autodesk-platform-services/revit-cursor-plugin-debug/README.md

 - .NET 8.0 SDK or later
 - Revit 2025 or later
 - Visual Studio Code with C# extension or Cursor IDE
-- (Optional) Design Automation Bridge for local testing
+- Design Automation Bridge for local testing

 ## Quick Setup